The BSNL Story: Growth, Downfall & Revival

 Bharat Net

 In a revival effort, BSNL was merged with the government’s special purpose vehicle BBNL along with a package of INR 1.64 lakh crore.
-It gave the PSU an advantage of an additional 5.67 lakh km of optical fibre laid across 1.85 lakh village panchayats using the Universal Service Obligation Fund (USOF).
+It gave the PSU an advantage of an additional 5.67 lakh km of optical fiber laid across 1.85 lakh village panchayats using the Universal Service Obligation Fund (USOF).

 4G Service